 - Experiment with time management techniques like task batching, where you complete similar jobs (like article outlining) in one hit.
 Or the Pomodoro technique, where you work in intervals for 25 minutes before taking a 5-minute break.

-- Use time tracking tools like Harlow to help you with project management.
+- Use time tracking tools.
 You’ll figure out how long it takes you to complete a task so you can price accordingly without the risk of overworking.

 Fun fact: vacations can prolong life.
 The results of a 40-year study found participants taking less than three weeks of annual vacation had a 37% greater chance of dying.